pockerman/qubit-notes/how_to/2025-09-02-coroutine-chaining-asynchronous-queue.md

 In this qubit note, I want to dsicuss two core patterns that frquently arise when employing asynchronous programming namely;
 coroutine chaining and asynchronous queues.
 This note is essentially taken from the article <a href="https://realpython.com/async-io-python/#conclusion">Python's asyncio: A Hands-On Walkthrough</a>

-**keywords** Asynchronous-programming, Python, High-Performance-Computing, asyncio
+**keywords** asynchronous-programming, python, high-performance-computing, asyncio

 ## Coroutine chaining & asynchronous queues